I GENERAL OVERVIEW

-- a enabling the LPA to confirm to whom the GP’s good faith duty is owed in given circumstances;
+- enabling the LPA to confirm to whom the GP’s good faith duty is owed in given circumstances;

-- d introducing a short-form dissolution procedure.
+- introducing a short-form dissolution procedure.

-Again in 2014, Cayman introduced for the first time the Contracts (Rights of Third Parties) Law, a brand new law that confers on third parties, via an opt-in requirement, a right of enforcement even if they are not a party to an agreement if the actual contacting parties intend to give that right.
+Again in 2014, Cayman introduced for the first time the Contracts (Rights of Third Parties) Law, a brand new law that confers on third parties, via an opt-in requirement, a right of enforcement even if they are not a party to an agreement if the actual contracting parties intend to give that right.
 In the context of an LPA, this means that third-party rights under an indemnity provision, for example, can be enforced by that third party even though it is not a signatory to the LPA.

 Revisions to the ELP Law were introduced in early 2013 to authorise the holding of the register of limited partnership interests otherwise than at the registered office, provided that on request from the Tax Information Authority of the Cayman Islands, details must be made available at the registered office.21